nmehta3999/Automate/README.md

-# Automate (The Boring Stuff With Python, Second Edition)
+# Automate

-_Getting started with the book..._
+Notes on _Automate The Boring Stuff With Python, Second Edition_.